-- to monitor the financial reporting process; - · to monitor the effectiveness of the Company's internal control and risk management systems; - · to monitor the Company's internal control and risk management; - to monitor the internal audit (where applicable) and related activities; - to monitor the statutory audit of the annual statutory and consolidated financial statements, including the follow-up of questions and recommendations by the statutory auditor and, as the case may be, the auditor responsible for the audit of the consolidated financial statements; and - to review and monitor the independence of the statutory auditor, and, as the case may be, the auditor responsible for the audit of the consolidated financial statements, and in particular the provision of additional services to the Company.
+- to monitor the financial reporting process; - to monitor the effectiveness of the Company's internal control and risk management systems; - to monitor the Company's internal control and risk management; - to monitor the internal audit (where applicable) and related activities; - to monitor the statutory audit of the annual statutory and consolidated financial statements, including the follow-up of questions and recommendations by the statutory auditor and, as the case may be, the auditor responsible for the audit of the consolidated financial statements; and - to review and monitor the independence of the statutory auditor, and, as the case may be, the auditor responsible for the audit of the consolidated financial statements, and in particular the provision of additional services to the Company.

-The following Non-Executive Directors were members of the audit committee in 2014: Mrs Ruth Devenyns (chairperson), Greenlands Consulting LLC, represented by Mr. Edward Erickson, Gengest BVBA, represented by Mr. Rudi Mariën (until September 19th, 2014), and Valiance Advisors LLP, represented by Mr. Jan Pensaert (from September 19th, 2014).
+The following Non-Executive Directors were members of the audit committee in 2015: Mrs Ruth Devenyns (chairperson), Greenlands Consulting LLC, represented by Mr. Edward Erickson, and Valiance Advisors LLP, represented by Mr. Jan Pensaert.
+As requested by law, the chair of the audit committee is competent in accounting and auditing, as is evidenced her current role as chief financial officer of Euroscreen SA, and her previous roles.

 The audit committee is a collegial body, and deliberates and makes decisions as such.
-The audit committee met 4 times in 2014.
+The audit committee met 3 times in 2015.
 All members of the audit committee were present or represented at all meetings.